bobrahal/energy-certificate-matching/README.md

 	\---test # contains unit and integration tests
 ```

+<a name="dd"></a>
 ## Design decisions
  - Persistence mapping is done using [boilerplate entities](https://github.com/bobrahal/energy-certificate-matching/blob/master/src/main/kotlin/com/cerqlar/certificate/matching/infrastructure/db/order/bundle/CertificateBundleEntity.kt)
    and [conversions](https://github.com/bobrahal/energy-certificate-matching/blob/master/src/main/kotlin/com/cerqlar/certificate/matching/infrastructure/db/order/bundle/CertificateBundleH2Repository.kt) in order to keep [domain](https://github.com/bobrahal/energy-certificate-matching/blob/master/src/main/kotlin/com/cerqlar/certificate/matching/domain/order/bundle/CertificateBundle.kt) free of external libraries/framework dependencies
  - Non-nominal execution flows are handled using `Exception` throwing and Exception handlers from [ControllerAdvice](https://github.com/bobrahal/energy-certificate-matching/blob/master/src/main/kotlin/com/cerqlar/certificate/matching/infrastructure/http/routing/ControllerAdvice.kt)

+<a name="rt"></a>
+## Random Thoughts
+In a real world application, the matching engine would be implemented different to what I have done in this simple implementation.
+ - The matching engine will be running as a separate process/application in a separate server using active-active or active-passive model along with a load balancer.
+ - Adding caching mechanisms for better performance as well as a persistence layer for logging and recovery in case all nodes fail.
+ - Event publishing where other systems/apps (Website or a mobile application) can subscribe to.